mccloskeybr/dotfiles/README.md

 my dotfiles.

-these should be configured (or configurable) for mac osx and debian.
+designed for linux but also works on osx with minor tweaks.

 incl config files for:

 *   zsh
-*   vim
+*   nvim
 *   tmux
 *   mercurial (hg)
 *   i3